-The VMFINFO EXEC provides a user-friendly, panel interface to the VMFSIM EXEC and the Software Inventory.
-For more information on the VMFINFO EXEC and the VMFINFO panels, see Chapter 17, "Using the VMFINFO Panels," on page 199 and "VMFINFO EXEC" on page 402.
+The VMFINFO EXEC provides a panel interface to the VMFSIM EXEC and the software inventory.
+For more information about the VMFINFO EXEC and panels, see Chapter 17, "Using the VMFINFO Panels," on page 199 and "VMFINFO EXEC" on page 406.